 It is possible to render the game unwinnable right after the opening scene.
 If the player purchases an Escapipe (dungeon escape item) in Landen just prior to the wedding scene, and uses it to escape the dungeon before being released by Lena, the player will be forever locked in town and the game's plot will not progress.
 The king, when spoken to, will instruct the player to hit the reset button on the console and try again.

-If you don't take the jail key when Chief Sherles isn't in his office at one point in the game, you won't be able to take the secret key (which takes you to "The Under"), because it is located in the pocket of a person who is sleeping in the cell.
+If players don't take the jail key when Chief Sherles isn't in his office at one point in the game, they won't be able to take the secret key, because it is located in the pocket of a person who is sleeping in the cell.

 If the player commits murder on any non-player character, steals an item without its owner's permission, or reads a private letter, the game still continues, however at some point soon thereafter a character called the vigilante appears, chastises the player, and takes all items in the player's inventory.
 This renders the game unwinnable, however the player may continue in a "walking dead" mode if he/she believes the vigilante simply hid the items somewhere (similar characters steal items in games such as Colossal Cave Adventure, yet the player is usually able to retrieve them).

-At one point, someone offers to give you money as a trade for your skimmer.
-You need to refuse his deal, leave, come back, and accept his new offer of both money and a jet pack.
-If you take his original offer, later in the game, you will die at a point at which you must have a jet pack.
-In the original AGI version, if you decline both offers or leave the screen without first removing the key from the skimmer, you will remain stranded in that location and therefore be unable to proceed further in the game.
-This was slightly changed in the VGA remake, in that there is another way to find money if you decline both offers; however, the jet pack remains essential to finishing the game.
+At one point, someone offers to give the player money as a trade for the skimmer.
+Players need to refuse his deal, leave, come back, and accept his new offer of both money and a jet pack.
+If players take his original offer, later in the game, they will die at a point at which they must have a jet pack.
+In the original AGI version, if players decline both offers or leave the screen without first removing the key from the skimmer, they will remain stranded in that location and therefore be unable to proceed further in the game.
+This was slightly changed in the VGA remake, in that there is another way to find money if the player declines both offers; however, the jet pack remains essential to finishing the game.

 There are two ways to put the game in an unwinnable state based on the same item.
-On the space station you can obtain an order form which is necessary to beat the game.
-If you don't have the order form by the time you reach the planet's surface, the game becomes unwinnable since you can't return to the space station.
-Also, if you don't mail the order form before climbing down into the chasm, the game becomes unwinnable because you can't return to the mailbox.
+On the space station, players can obtain an order form which is necessary to beat the game.
+If players don't have the order form by the time they reach the planet's surface, the game becomes unwinnable since it is then impossible to return to the space station.
+Also, if players don't mail the order form before climbing down into the chasm, the game becomes unwinnable because they can't return to the mailbox.

-If enter a battle with a Dry Bones with no flowers points or any items that restore Flower Points, (such as Royal Syrup), The game basically becomes unwinnable because you are unable to use special moves which are necessary to beat them.
+If players enter a battle with a Dry Bones with no flowers points or any items that restore Flower Points, (such as Royal Syrup), The game basically becomes unwinnable because players are unable to use special moves which are necessary to beat them.
 (Normal moves won't defeat a Dry Bones.)
-The only way out is to either reset the game or let the Dry Bones defeat your party.
+The only way out is to either reset the game or let the Dry Bones defeat the party.

 There is an innocuous item right near the start of the game in Gramps' cabin, a book, that is used almost literally right before the game's end to complete it (one of the last three steps).
 Gramps' cabin cannot be revisited after warping to Tonetown; thus, the player could play through almost the entire game before realizing that the book is needed to finish it.

 A player can combine two key items, the small rod covered in iron sand and the small bowl, to create a compass.
-This will result in an unwinnable situation since you need the small rod to get a key.
-You can also trap yourself in the room with the Akbal Jewel by not opening up another exit beforehand before taking the Jewel.
-The game will, however, tell you that you are trapped and you should hit the reset button.
+This will result in an unwinnable situation since players need the small rod to get a key.
+Players can also trap themselves in the room with the Akbal Jewel by not opening up another exit beforehand before taking the Jewel.
+The game will, however, tell the player that they are trapped and should hit the reset button.

 Upon time traveling to the future, the player finds a newspaper dispenser in a train station.
 The newspaper inside is needed a few minutes before the endgame to block a vent filled with deadly poison and kill the alien captors.
 Players who missed the newspaper would find themselves trapped in their prison cell with no way to escape and face the final enemy steps away.